Olahdayo/Php_Personal_Blog/README.md

 First test project in PHP to create an CRUD blog post...
-Buit with PHP and MQSQL and hosted online for testing.
+Buit with PHP and MySQL and hosted online for testing.